 - Viral hepatitis A, B, C, and D.

 - Liver disease due to alcohol.

 Treatment for Liver Disease

-When caught early, some forms of liver disease can be treated with lifestyle changes, such as losing weight, cutting alcohol from the diet, and close monitoring of liver functions.
+When caught early, some forms of liver disease can improve with lifestyle changes.
+This includes losing weight, cutting alcohol from the diet, and closely monitoring liver function.
 If you have a more serious case, you might be treated with medications.
 If your liver disease causes liver failure, you may need to consider a liver transplant.

-Although treatment may be available for liver disease, if the damage is too severe a liver transplant may be needed.
-Your health care provider will refer you to a transplant center for a thorough evaluation of your condition, which includes a series of tests and assessments by a team of experts.
-If deemed necessary, you will be placed on the national transplant waiting list.
+Although treatment may be available for liver disease, a liver transplant may be needed if the damage is too severe.
+Your health care provider will refer you to a transplant center for a thorough evaluation of your condition.
+The evaluation includes a series of tests and assessments by a team of experts.
+If a transplant is necessary, you will go on the national transplant waiting list.

 The surgery involves removing the failing liver and replacing it with a healthy liver from a deceased donor or a portion of a healthy liver from a living donor.

 While a liver transplant is a major surgery that has risks, many people go on to live full, active lives after a transplant.
 Your transplant team will talk with you about what to expect before and after your surgery, and for ongoing follow-up care.

 UPMC has one of the oldest and largest liver transplant programs in the United States.
 For more information or to make an appointment, please call 833-514-5999 or visit the UPMC Transplant Services website.